 HPV refers to a group of more than 150 types of viruses.
 Some of these are low risk and cause genital warts.
 Only a few HPVs cause cervical cancer.
 In fact, about two-thirds of all cervical cancer cases are caused by only two types, HPV 16 and HPV 18.
 Yet most women who are infected with these types of HPV don't develop cervical cancer.

 HPV infection does not always cause warts or other symptoms, so you can pass it to another person without knowing it.
 Although condoms protect against many sexually transmitted diseases (STDs), they don't offer total protection against HPV.
 This is because HPV can be passed on by skin contact with an infected area of the body that can't be covered with a condom.
 Even when no warts are present, HPV can stay in the skin and be passed on.
-HPV vaccines are currently available for people between ages 9 and 26.
-The vaccines are intended to be given to people before they become sexually active.
+A vaccine for HPV is available for people between ages 9 and 26.
+The vaccine is intended to be given to people before they become sexually active.

 According to the American Cancer Society (ACS), other factors that increase your risk for cervical cancer are:

 - HIV infection.
 HIV, the virus that causes AIDS, damages the body's immune system.
 This and any other condition that weakens the immune system puts a woman at greater risk for HPV infection, which may increase the risk for cervical cancer.

 - Chlamydia.
 Chlamydia is a common sexually transmitted disease with few symptoms.
 Recent research suggests that a past or current chlamydia infection may put a woman at greater risk for cervical cancer.

 - Family history of cervical cancer or cervical dysplasia.
 Women whose mother or sisters have had cervical cancer or cervical dysplasia are at greater risk themselves for cervical cancer.
 It has been suggested by some researchers that some women may not fight off HPV infection as well as others owing to an inherited condition.